awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.Methods.md

 ## scanPage<a name="DynamoDBMapper.Methods.scanPage"></a>

 Scans a table or secondary index and returns a single page of matching results\.
 As with the `scan` method, you can optionally specify a `FilterExpression` to filter the result set\.
-However, `scanPage` only returns the first "page" of data, that is, the amount of data that fits within 1 MB
+However, `scanPage` only returns the first "page" of data, that is, the amount of data that fits within 1 MB\.

 ## parallelScan<a name="DynamoDBMapper.Methods.parallelScan"></a>